-This extraordinarily beautiful landscape in mid-Wales was the scene of a terrible tragedy on 10 April 1944.
-A Lancaster from the Pathfinder Navigation Training Unit at Warboys broke up in the air some 200 miles west of Warboys and crashed, killing all of the crew.
+This extraordinarily beautiful landscape in mid-Wales was the scene of a tragedy on 10 April 1944.
+A Lancaster from the Pathfinder Navigation Training Unit at Warboys broke up in the air after a blaze began onboard.
+It crashed some 200 miles west of Warboys, killing all of the crew.

-The loss of the NTU Lancaster in Wales was witnessed from a Royal Observer Corps post.
+The loss of the Lancaster was witnessed from a Royal Observer Corps post.

 Alan Davies, then seventeen years old, of Troed y Rhiw Fach Farm, was one of two observers on duty that day at the Royal Observer Corps post at Neuaddau Farm.
 The observer post stood high above what would become the crash site.
 When the two observers saw the disaster unfolding, Alan jumped on his bike and cycled as fast as he could down to the plain, being one of the first to arrive at the scene.
 Debris was scattered over a wide area.
 All the crew had been killed.
 Alan saw the rear gunner still in his turret and another member of the crew up to his shoulders in the bog.

 Pilot F/L John Lambert Sloper, DFC + Bar